Blog

 Post-Hospitalization Personal Care

 Even when medical needs are resolving, injured workers often need assistance with bathing, grooming, dressing, and ambulation during the period immediately following discharge.
-Our certified home health aides and personal care attendants provide this support, allowing injured workers in Briar Meadow, Summer Creek, and the surrounding Burleson area to recover safely at home rather than in a facility.
+Our certified home health aides and personal care attendants provide this support, allowing injured workers in Briar Meadow, Summer Creek, and surrounding Burleson neighborhoods to recover safely at home rather than in a facility.

 Many Hartford workers' comp home health cases begin with a hospital discharge.
 The transition from inpatient care to home is one of the highest-risk periods in any recovery — particularly for injured workers with complex wound care needs or mobility limitations.

-BrightStar Care of Burleson coordinates directly with discharge planning teams at local hospitals to ensure that home health services are in place before the patient leaves the facility.
+We coordinate directly with discharge planning teams at local hospitals to ensure that home health services are in place before the patient leaves the facility.
 We work regularly with discharge planners and case managers at Huguley Medical Center in Fort Worth and Texas Health Harris Methodist Hospital Southwest, both of which serve injured workers throughout the Burleson, Rendon, and SW Fort Worth communities.
-For patients who have received specialty care further from home, we also coordinate transitions from Lake Granbury Medical Center and AdventHealth Burleson.
+For patients who have received specialty care elsewhere, we also coordinate transitions from Lake Granbury Medical Center and AdventHealth Burleson.

 Our goal is zero-gap care — the first skilled nursing visit should happen within 24 hours of discharge whenever the Hartford authorization timeline permits.
 If your family member is currently hospitalized and you anticipate a need for Hartford workers' comp home health care upon discharge, contact us before discharge day.
-Early coordination allows us to have the authorization process underway before the patient arrives home, minimizing the gap between hospital and home health services.
+Early coordination allows us to have the authorization process underway before the patient arrives home.

 Joint Commission Accreditation